 Paul had never been to Colossae.
 He didn’t actually know these Colossians, but he knew Jesus.
-And he knew when Jesus enters a person’s life everything changes.
+And he knew that when Jesus enters a person’s life, everything changes.

-So there you have it—the life I once lived—from unaware to self aware to begin to care to pull out my hair to swear to prayer to share.
-We want it to be so much simpler and quicker and sometimes it is.
-The cross always has a will of its own and it is always for God’s glory and our good.
+So, there you have it—the life I once lived—from unaware to self-aware to beginning to care to pulling out my hair to the temptation to swear to healing prayer to God’s decision to share.
+We want it to be so much simpler and quicker, and sometimes it is.
+The cross always has a will of its own, and it is always for God’s glory and our good.